May 2023

 THE FED HISTORICALLY UNDERESTIMATES ITS IMPACT ON UNEMPLOYMENT

+As of June 2023 the current unemployment rate is 3.6%.
 According to the Fed’s dot plot, the FOMC anticipates unemployment will rise to 4.5% during this period of economic slowing.
 As shown in Exhibit 5, since 1969, the Fed has consistently underestimated the increase in unemployment during recessions by an average of 2.5% each cycle.
-As the famous quote often attributed to Mark Twain states, “History doesn’t repeat itself, but it often rhymes.”
+If the Fed’s average underestimation holds true, that means that the unemployment rate would rise to 7% during this period of economic slowing.

 SOURCE: CLEARBRIDGE